Causes Of Hearing Loss In Children

 - Your child seems to hear some sounds but not others.
 (Some hearing loss affects only high-pitched sounds; some children have hearing loss in only one ear.)

-If you believe your child has a hearing loss, please come to our office in Peoria to meet with one of audiologists.
+If you believe your child has a hearing loss, please come to our office in Peoria, Mesa, Scottsdale or Surprise to meet with one of our audiologists.
 Timely diagnosis and treatment will provide the best possible outcome for your child.